akhasoft/Yakhont/README.md

 - Rx support (both [RxJava](https://github.com/ReactiveX/RxJava/tree/1.x) and [RxJava 2](https://github.com/ReactiveX/RxJava))

 So, the features Yakhont provides are:
+- developer-defined callbacks to customize lifecycle of Activities and Fragments - and even without changing their sources
 - powerful (but very easy in use) data loaders
 - self-configurable transparent cache which adjusts database structure 'on the fly'
 - out-of-the-box location awareness: just annotate your Activity and you're done